-Calle Jaime Roldós 4-80
+Calle Jaime Roldós 4-80 y Huaynacpac

 Telephone: +593 7 280 9382

 finally settled in Ecuador in 1995.
 Steve was a founding member of the Fundación Cordillera Tropical in 2000.
-For 11 years Steve assisted Jim and Teresa Clare with their film projects for Discovery Channel, National Geographic, BBC and other sponsors.
+For 11 years, Steve assisted Jim and Teresa Clare with their film projects for Discovery Channel, National Geographic, BBC, and other sponsors.
 He then began a career teaching English in Cuenca.
 Steve is now retired but continues to teach and assist his partner Luzmila with her Montessori school.
-He volunteers his talents to the varied logistical needs of Cordillera Tropical, and is a seasoned voice well appreciated by fellow members of the Board.
+He volunteers his talents to the varied logistical needs of Cordillera Tropical and is a seasoned voice well appreciated by fellow members of the Board.

 Marjorie Franco, CPA

-Marjorie holds a degree (2009) in Accounting and Auditing from the University of Azuay (Cuenca).
+Marjorie holds a degree (2009) in accounting and auditing from the University of Azuay (Cuenca).
 She has worked at the firm Ascontadores since 2010 and is now its General Manager.
-During her tenure she has been carried out internal audits of various large corporations, and routinely assists clients in tax, labor and accounting matters in the Ecuadorian provinces of Azuay, Guayas and El Oro.
+During her tenure, she has been carried out internal audits of various large corporations, and routinely assists clients in tax, labor, and accounting matters in the Ecuadorian provinces of Azuay, Guayas, and El Oro.
 Marjorie has been a Fundación Cordillera Tropical Board Member and the foundation’s Treasurer since 2016.
 She and her husband, also a CPA, have three children.

 Pauline McKean, Projects Director